New 'Sesame Street' exec producer Sal Perez explains how the beloved show chooses its celebrity guests

 "We look for people that are gonna connect with our kid audience, you know," Perez tells Yahoo Entertainment.
 "Because obviously a lot of kids aren't gonna necessarily know who Samuel L. Jackson is, but, as soon as they see him on screen, they're gonna totally connect with him.
 And the caregiver that might be watching with them is gonna love watching Samuel L. Jackson in that sort of environment."

 Jackson will be featured on the Dec.
 9 episode of the TV staple.
-Celebrities appearing earlier this season will include country music singer Mickey Guyton; comedian and TV host Amber Ruffin; Atlanta actress Zazie Beetz; and the First Lady, Dr. Jill Biden.
+Celebrities appearing earlier this season will include country music singer Mickey Guyton; comedian and TV host Amber Ruffin; Atlanta actress Zazie Beetz; and the first lady, Jill Biden.
 After Jackson, Ted Lasso actor Brett Goldstein, sister rockers Haim and Ava DuVernay join Big Bird and the gang.

 Besides the connection factor, the show makers look for people whose values are aligned with the famed children's show; people who are either "very iconic" or rising stars who would be "really exciting" for viewers.